 George School students who are not assigned to the Learning Center or Quiet Study may choose to spend evening study hall in the MDA Library or in the dining room.
-Students that choose to attend study hall are agreeing to comply with the rules and expectations for those spaces.
+Students that choose to attend study hall agree to comply with the rules and expectations for those spaces.

 1. Evening study hall hours are from 7:30 to 9:30 p.m.
 (Sunday through Thursday)